calebmah/Hassbian-External-File-System-Helper/README.md

 First, read the original [tutorial][tutorial] as well as the instructions for booting from USB, [here][bootusb].

+NOTE: This WILL update the firmware on your Raspberry Pi in order to boot from USB

 On a Raspberry Pi running [Hassbian][hassbian], with a USB-connected storage device you wish to use for your boot and root filesystems: